...help you check your website and tell you exactly how to rank higher?

 Based on these metrics, they can make sure that their content ranking is accurate and will not bring any search results that might potentially hurt the searcher.

 While there are no quick wins to build E-A-T for website and content, there are two ways we can approach this.

-2. Build a network of quality links and mentions of your author or website on relevant sites or sites that Google has already trusted.
+b.
+Build a network of quality links and mentions of your author or website on relevant sites or sites that Google has already trusted.

-Knowing this will be more important than ever in 2020 to fuel your content marketing strategy.
+Knowing this will be more important than ever to fuel your content marketing strategy.
 Content creation has never been just about writing, and oftentimes the preferences and interests of your audience can change more quickly than you think.

 We have got to learn this the hard way.